 Select this option when the Network Camera is deployed on a local area network (LAN) and is intended to be accessed by local computers.
 The default setting for the Network Type is LAN.
-Please remember to click Save when you complete the Network setting.
+Please rememer to click on the Save button when you complete the Network setting.